Columbia Theatre (New York City): Shows

 In June 1920 the Burlesque Club held its annual benefit at the Columbia Theatre, again featuring the Tennessee Ten.

-Jimmie Cooper's Revue, with white and colored casts, opened at the Columbia on 10 December 1923.
+Jimmie Cooper's Revue, with white and colored casts, opened at the Columbia on December 10, 1923.
 The white players performed in part 1, and the colored players in part 2.
 A reviewer said of the second part, "We have never seen anything as yet in burlesque to equal the act of these performers, individually or collectively.
 Furthermore, it was the best dressed colored act that we have seen on any stage.
 Each and every turn was well applauded.

-Will Rogers performed at the theatre in the Red Pepper Review, a tribute to the Columbia Burlesque Circuit, on 8 January 1925.
+Will Rogers performed at the theater in the Red Pepper Review, a tribute to the Columbia Burlesque Circuit, on January 8, 1925.
 An African-American troupe opened at the Columbia in July 1925, including a jazz band featuring the clarinetist Sidney Bechet.
 Other players were Jerome Don Pasquall and Wellman Braud.

 Lucky Sambo (1925) was another production with an African-American cast that was popular with white audiences.

 By the mid-1920s cinemas were providing shows that combined film and live entertainment with ticket prices lower than any burlesque show.
 In the 1925 season Columbia's president, Sam A. Scribner, authorized the removal of tights and display of tableaux of bare-breasted women.
 Columbia continued to lose customers to other types of entertainment and to more explicit stock burlesque theaters.
 The Columbia Theatre closed in 1927.

 Later history

 The theater was sold to Walter Reade in 1928 for conversion into a cinema.
 The architect Thomas W. Lamb replaced the two original balconies with a single balcony, and renovated the auditorium in Art Deco style.
 In October 1930 the cinema opened as the Mayfair Theatre, operated by RKO Pictures.
 Brandt Theatres was running the theater by 1950.
 In the early 1960s it was renamed the DeMille Theatre, and became a venue for viewing premium 70mm films with reserved seating.
 In 1976 the theater was split into three separate and very narrow cinemas, and was known as the Embassy 2-3-4 Theatre until 1997, and then the Embassy 1-2-3 Theatre until finally closing in the early 2000s.
 In 2007 the theater was converted into a restaurant.
 By May 2013 this had also closed.
 The theater had been completely gutted so the site could be cleared.
 A skyscraper at 20 Times Square was built on the site and was completed in 2019.